Gina M. Mantia-Smaldone, MD

 Minimally Invasive Surgery (Laparoscopy and Robotic Surgery), Ovarian Cancer, Fallopian Tube Cancer, Endometrial Cancer and Hyperplasia, Uterine Sarcoma, Cervical Cancer and Dysplasia, Vulvar Cancer and Dysplasia, Vaginal Cancer and Dysplasia, Gestational Trophoblastic Disease, Surgical Management of Pelvic Masses

-Certifications:American Board of Obstetrics and Gynecology (eligible)
+Certifications:American Board of Obstetrics and Gynecology (certified)

 I am excited to join the Gynecologic Cancer Patient Care Team at the Fox Chase Cancer Center.
 I chose to work at Fox Chase where I can provide comprehensive, cutting-edge oncologic care by translating advances in research directly into my clinical practice.